RJPearson94/terraform-provider-twilio/docs/resources/conversations_service_notification.md

 An `added_to_conversation` block supports the following:

 - `enabled` - (Optional) Whether notifications for users being added to the conversation are enabled.
 The default value is `false`
-- `template` - (Optional) The message template which is used when a user is added to the conversation.
-The default value is an empty string/ no configuration specified
+- `template` - (Optional) The message template which is used when a user is added to the conversation
-- `sound` - (Optional) The sound played when a user is added to the conversation.
-The default value is an empty string/ no configuration specified
+- `sound` - (Optional) The sound played when a user is added to the conversation

 ---

 A `removed_from_conversation` block supports the following:

 - `enabled` - (Optional) Whether notifications for users being removed from the conversation are enabled.
 The default value is `false`
-- `template` - (Optional) The message template which is used when a user is removed from the conversation.
-The default value is an empty string/ no configuration specified
+- `template` - (Optional) The message template which is used when a user is removed from the conversation
-- `sound` - (Optional) The sound played when a user is removed from the conversation.
-The default value is an empty string/ no configuration specified
+- `sound` - (Optional) The sound played when a user is removed from the conversation

 ## Attributes Reference